tpgit/UnOfficialLeptDocs/index.rst

 .. note::

-   This is an "unoffical" conversion of the `Leptonica
+   This is an "unofficial" conversion of the `Leptonica
    <http://www.leptonica.org>`_ documentation.
 While the owner of that
    website, Dan Bloomberg, provides a link to this website, he hasn't yet verified the accuracy of the conversion.